 Regular employees who are required to work on Christmas Day or their designated Christmas holiday are paid an additional 50 percent of their base hourly straight-time rate for up to eight hours of Christmas worked pay, in addition to their holiday worked pay.
-Part-time flexible employees receive an additional 50 percent Christmas worked pay for hours actually worked on Christmas Day-December 25 (ELM Section 434.52).
+PTFs receive an additional 50 percent Christmas worked pay for hours actually worked on Christmas Day-December 25 (ELM Section 434.52).

 Guarantees.
-A full-time employee who is "called in" to work on a holiday or a day designated as the employee's holiday is guaranteed eight hours of work (or pay if there is less than eight hours of work available).
+A full-time employee who is called in to work on a holiday or a day designated as the employee's holiday is guaranteed eight hours of work (or pay if there is less than eight hours of work available).

-Section 5.
+11.5 | Section 5.
 Holiday on Non-Work Day